 Sea Turtle Nesting Beaches

-Keep it dark: Lights can affect both nesting females and hatchlings.
+Keep it dark: Lights affect nesting females and hatchlings.

 - Flash photography can be disturbing and harmful to sea turtles and is therefore strictly controlled and in many locations prohibited.
 Check with your guide to determine if it is permitted and when.

-- Use a flashlight only with a red filter and avoid shining light in the turtle’s eyes or let the researchers and guides handle lighting.
+- Use a flashlight with a red filter and avoid shining light in the turtle’s eyes or let researchers and guides handle lighting.

 - Many conservation projects encourage or require visitors to wear dark clothing on the beach.

 - Fires on a nesting beach can distract nesting turtles, attract hatchlings, and kill nearby nests.

 Respect the mothers: They produce the next generation of hatchlings and need to lay as many eggs as possible.

 - While walking, always stay with the guide to avoid surprising a turtle (though watch out for waves!).